splunk/addonfactory-sample-scanner/README.md

 The action will check tests/knowledge/* for potentialy identifying data and update the build or pr with annotations identifying violations.

+# False positive detection

+`.false-positives.yaml` file can be defined in Add-on repository to exclude false positives from the results.
+Use syntax from [official earlybird documentation](https://github.com/americanexpress/earlybird/blob/main/docs/FALSEPOSITIVES.md)

+# Ignoring files

+To exclude files from sample-scanner check define `.ge_ignore` file in Add-on repository.
+File patterns with `*` re supported for this file. [earlybird documentation](https://github.com/americanexpress/earlybird/blob/main/docs/IGNORE.md)

 # License

 The scripts and documentation in this project are released under the [Apache 2.0 License](LICENSE)